 Section 1.
 Alternative method of enforcement.
-Any duly adopted by-law of the Town of Wareham, or rule or regulation of its boards, commissions and committees and officers, may at the discretion of the town employee who is the appropriate enforcing person, be enforced by the method provided in G.L. c.
+Any duly adopted by-law or zoning by- law of the Town of Wareham, or rule or regulation of its boards, commissions and committees and officers, may at the discretion of the town employee who is the appropriate enforcing person, be enforced by the method provided in G.L. c.
 40, 21D.
-When enforced through the non-criminal disposition procedure, the penalty for a violation of any Town By-Law or rule or regulation shall be Fifty Dollars (\$50.00) for the first offense, one-hundred and fifty dollars (\$150.00) for the second offense, and three hundred dollars (\$300.00) for the third offense.
+When enforced through the non-criminal disposition procedure, the penalty for a violation of any Town By-Law, Zoning By-law or rule or regulation shall be Fifty Dollars (\$50.00) for the first offense, one-hundred and fifty dollars (\$150.00) for the second offense, and three hundred dollars (\$300.00) for the third offense.
 Each day on which any violation exists shall be deemed to be a separate offense.
+(Article 7 of the October 26, 2015 Town Meeting; Approved by the Attorney General on February 2, 2016)